Categories: Learn

 Once you’ve changed every string, tune up to pitch and double-check that the bridge is balanced.
 Like with any string change, “break” (not literally) the new strings in by playing them for a while and gently stretching them.
 The strings are at their most tense when they’re new, so once they’ve been played in, tune up and fit the locking nut plates back on and tighten them.
 Job done!

-Here at Andertons Music Co, we understand that some people will prefer to see the process rather than be told how to do it.
-That’s why we’ve included this informative video from ESP Guitars to help you out:
+You may prefer to see the process rather than be told how to do it.
+That’s why I’ve included this helpful video from ESP Guitars on restringing your Floyd Rose guitar.

+If you’re curious about how long it should take to re-string a Floyd Rose or Bigsby bridge, check out our article comparing the two tremolos.
 Interested in finding out more about music gear and expanding your knowledge?
-Click here to view all of our Learn articles.
+Click to view all of our Learn articles.

 Published by